KSuljic/EEG_Studie_Demo/README.md

 Experimental Setup.
 We used the KINARM EndPoint Robot™  in combination with an EEG-system.
 A augmented reality display showed the experiment.
 An airsled accomplished frictionsless movements.
 Responses were made with a foot button.

-Figure (Kenan Suljić under CC BY-NC-SA) adapted from Wood et al. (2019) under the CC BY-NC 4.0 licence.
+Figure adapted from Wood et al. (2019) under the CC BY-NC 4.0 licence.

 ![Setup](/Methods/Setup.png)

-Figure (Kenan Suljić under CC BY-NC-SA) showing the distances used in our experiment.
+Figure showing the distances used in our experiment.

 ![nearVSfar](/Methods/nearfar.png)